-Coconut source files should, so the compiler can recognize them, use the extension .coco.
+Coconut source files should, so the compiler can recognize them, use the extension .coco (preferred), .coc, or .coconut.

 When Coconut compiles a .coco file, it will compile to another file with the same name, except with .py instead of .coco, which will hold the compiled code.